-- Mass Super-Empowering Event: In the "biographies" of Tarzan and Doc Savage (and the Massively Multiplayer Crossover "Wold Newton Universe" based on Phillip's stories), the Event is the titular Wold Newton meteorite.
+- Mass Super-Empowering Event: In the "biographies" of Tarzan and Doc Savage: The Man of Bronze (and the Massively Multiplayer Crossover "Wold Newton Universe" based on Phillip's stories), the Event is the titular Wold Newton meteorite.
 The radiation of the meteorite affected the passengers of a passing coach (and several animals in the area); their descendants were endowed with unusual strength, intelligence, and ambition, becoming the inspiration for many of the heroes and villains of fiction.
 (See the other wiki for more details.

 - Meta Origin: The Wold Newton Family concept posited the Wold Newton meteorite as a source of mutation, which, while generally not producing metahumans, produced an extended family including Tarzan, Doc Savage et al.

 - Name's the Same: Farmer's short story "The Jungle-Rot Kid on the Nod" is his exploration of what Tarzan would be like if he had been created by William S. Burroughs rather than Edgar Rice Burroughs.

 - New Wave Science Fiction: Many of his works of the sixties and early seventies fit in with the New Wave, like "The Jungle-Rot Kid on the Nod"; a blending of experimental beat writer William S. Burroughs and pulp writer Edgar Rice Burroughs.

 - A Barnstormer in Oz, in which Glinda the Good assassinates U.S. President Warren Harding.